Conditional dynamics of optomechanical two-tone backaction-evading measurements

 Recent experimental advances have allowed to access the conditional dynamics and real-time feedback of weakly monitored optomechanical systems at the quantum limit~\cite{Wilson2015,Shudir2017,Rossi2017,Rossi2018}.
-In BAE measurements, continuous monitoring would enable uncertainties below the SQL and the generation of mechanical squeezing, conditional on the measurement record~\cite{Wiseman93, QuantumMeasBook, JacobsSteckRev}.
-Surprisingly, the current literature only considers an approximate description of such process, based on the intracavity field adiabatically following the mechanical motion~\cite{Doherty99}.
-With state-of-the-art cavity optomechanics experiments operating in the backaction-dominated regime \cite{QBA18}, this description has become inadequate and, as we shall show, it fails to address the quantum features present in the joint conditional dynamics of the cavity mode and mechanical resonator.
+In BAE measurements, continuous monitoring would enable uncertainties below the SQL and the generation of conditional mechanical squeezing~\cite{Wiseman93, QuantumMeasBook, JacobsSteckRev}, which is a valuable resource in quantum metrology~\cite{NonClassMetrology,SqueezingMetrology} and continuous-variable quantum information~\cite{GaussRev,Oussama15,Oussama18}.
+Surprisingly, the current literature only considers an approximate description of this process, based on the intracavity field adiabatically following the mechanical motion~\cite{Doherty99}.
+With state-of-the-art cavity optomechanics experiments operating in the backaction-dominated regime \cite{QBA18}, this description has become inadequate.

-In this Letter we present an exact treatment of the conditional dynamics of BAE measurements.
-We give an analytical expression for the steady-state covariance matrix and find that mechanical (single-mode) squeezing is maximal for intermediate sideband parameters.
-For small sideband parameters, i.e., a very good cavity, the measurement is inefficient, while in the bad-cavity limit, the measurement of the photons leaving the cavity only weakly affects the state of mechanical oscillator.
-We then numerically go beyond the rotating-wave approximation (RWA).
-Excitingly, we uncover conditional mechanical squeezing, intra-cavity squeezing, and optomechanical entanglement.
-All of these have been missed by taking the adiabatic approximation.
-We finally extend our analysis to two mechanical modes coupled to a common cavity.
-We demonstrate both conditional generation of mechanical Einstein-Podolski-Rosen (EPR) as well as genuine tripartite optomechanical entanglement.
-Our study provides a substantial improvement in the description of weakly monitored optomechanical systems (as well as parametrically coupled superconducting circuits~\cite{Hacohen-Gourgy2016,Chantasri2016,Murch2013}) and opens novel avenues for measurement-based quantum control of mechanical motion.
+In this Letter we present an exact treatment of the conditional dynamics of BAE measurements beyond adiabatic elimination and valid for initial Gaussian states.
+We predict the existence of an optimal value of mechanical squeezing (in terms of the system's parameters).
+We then numerically go beyond the rotating-wave approximation (RWA) and describe the quantum features induced by the measurement on the whole optomechanical system (conditional intra-cavity squeezing and optomechanical entanglement) which are entirely missed by taking the adiabatic approximation.

+We finally extend our analysis to two mechanical modes coupled to a common cavity field.
+We show both conditional generation of mechanical Einstein-Podolski-Rosen (EPR) as well as genuine tripartite optomechanical entanglement.
+Our study provides a substantial improvement in the description of weakly monitored optomechanical systems (as well as parametrically coupled superconducting circuits~\cite{Hacohen-Gourgy2016,Chantasri2016,Murch2013}) and opens novel avenues for ultra-sensitive measurements and measurement-based quantum control of mechanical motion.